Here’s what you need to know about nicotine if you want to QUIT smoking for good

 Within seven seconds of lighting, a cigarette fresh nicotine is supplied and the pangs end, resulting in the feeling of relaxation and confidence that the cigarette appears to give to the smoker.

-When we first start smoking, the withdrawal pangs and their relief are so slight that we’re not even aware of their existence.
-In fact, some smokers report that in fact they hated smoking, to begin with but due to social or emotional pressure they continue anyway.
+When we first start smoking, the withdrawal pangs and their relief are so slight we’re not even aware of their existence.
+Some smokers report they hated smoking, to begin with but due to social or emotional pressure they continue anyway.
 When we start smoking regularly we think it’s because we’ve either come to enjoy them or just got into the ‘habit’.
-The truth is we’re hooked emotionally but don’t realize it.
+The truth is we’re hooked emotionally but don’t realise it.
 AND we’ve created a nicotine gremlin inside our stomach – then we have to feed it.

 What is the cost of not quitting today?